LiamPack/LiamPack.github.io/favorite-things.md

 - C

 ## Textbooks and Resources
+*(Note that this isn't *all* things I've read on the subject, only my favorites.)*

-Books marked with a "*" I have not read in full, but felt the impact it had on my understanding and growth still significant enough to include the book.
+Books marked with a "*" I have not read in full, but felt the impact they had on my understanding and growth is significant enough to include them.

 ### Math
 - *Analysis on Manifolds*; Munkres, James (1st ed.)